 – NEW THIS YEAR!
 Special ticket offer from the Pittsburgh Penguins for discounted tickets for the Penguins vs. Avalanche game on October 16 at PPG Paints Arena.
 Registrants will receive the purchase link in their confirmation email.

 Become A Fundraiser:

 Participants are encouraged to become a 6.6K Run and Family Walk Fundraiser!
 Receive unique Penguins prizes and raise funds for the Mario Lemieux Foundation and Pittsburgh Penguins Foundation.
 To become a fundraiser, register for the race and select “Become A Fundraiser” during the registration process.

 All fundraisers who commit to raising a minimum of $166 will receive:

-– Pittsburgh Penguins mini-stick signed by one of the following Pittsburgh Penguins Alumni – Mario Lemieux, Colby Armstrong, Phil Bourque, Jay Caufield, Sergei Gonchar, Bill Guerin, Tyler Kennedy, Pierre Larouche, Mark Recchi or Bryan Trottier (randomly selected)
+– Pittsburgh Penguins mini-stick signed by one of the following Pittsburgh Penguins Alumni – Mario Lemieux, Colby Armstrong, Phil Bourque, Jay Caufield, Sergei Gonchar, Tyler Kennedy, Pierre Larouche, Mark Recchi or Bryan Trottier (randomly selected)

 – Custom Fundraiser race bib